phlynka/pytest-revealtype-injector/README.md

 from typing import reveal_type as rt
 ```

+### Limitations

+But there are 2 caveats.

-But there is one caveat.
-This plugin only searches for global import in test files, so local import inside test function doesn't work.
+1. This plugin only searches for global import in test files, so local import inside test function doesn't work.
 That means following code doesn't utilize this plugin at all:

 ```python
 def test_something():